 The Health Insurance Marketplace is a website where you can apply for and purchase health insurance.
-The Marketplace is also called the Exchange.
+The marketplace is also called the “exchange.”
 Some states have created and operate their own state-based exchanges.
 Other states are leaving that responsibility to the federal government.
-However, everyone begins his or her search for health insurance at the same place, www.healthcare.gov.
+However, everyone begins the search for health insurance at the same place: www.healthcare.gov.

-To avoid a penalty, your health insurance plan must meet the “minimum essential coverage” threshold.
-All of the insurance policies provided through the Exchange meet this requirement.
+Your health insurance plan must meet the “minimum essential coverage” threshold to avoid a penalty.
+This threshold is 60 percent of the cost (on a national average basis) of your medical bills.
+All of the insurance policies on the exchange meet this requirement.

 What insurance plans do not meet this requirement?